-In Stage 3, learners intentionally participate in investigations that require them to explore, observe and identify properties of everyday objects, materials and living things.
+In Stage 4, learners are building their independence to observe and share what they discover about the characteristics and properties of everyday objects, materials and living things.
 They explore change in the world around them, including changes that impact on them, for example the weather, and changes they can effect, for example making things move or change shape.
-They use their senses to gather information and learn that exploring questions and making observations are a core part of science.
-In Stage 3 learners must engage with all content in any order within the three strands of the Australian Curriculum: Science:
+They use their senses to gather information and learn that investigating objects, asking questions, seeking answers to questions and making observations are a core part of science.
+In Stage 4 learners must engage with all content in any order within the three strands of the Australian Curriculum: Science:

-Science as a human endeavour:
+science as a human endeavour:

-- objects and parts of the world around us have names and particular characteristics - tools and equipment can be used to observe, explore and change the characteristics of the world around us.
+- science is about exploring the world around me - I can use tools and equipment to observe and change the world around me.